Kwesi Arthur insists he has stopped music production

 READ ALSO: Angry Sarkodie hits out at Shatta Wale

-“It’s a long process to produce a beat,” he told David Mawuli during an IG Live interview.
+“It’s a long process to produce a beat,” he told pulse.com.gh.
 “You have to find kick, snare and other instruments; t’s a long process.”

 Kwesi, who is currently trending with his latest jam titled “Turn on the Lights”, said his decision is temporary, saying he will ‘get back to it’.